trustathsh/irongpm/README.md

 [Maven 3][4] manually or via the package manager of your operating system.

+Additionally, irongpm uses an external library called `simu-entities` by DECOIT GmbH, that is used to create incidents to the SIMU GUI from the SIMU research project.
+This Maven artifact is not available via Github or Maven central at the moment, but propably will be in the near future.

 Build irongpm
 ---------------
 Now you can build irongpm by simply executing: